pia-foss/mobile-ios-wireguard/README.md

 ### Core

-Here you will find the Wireguard® utility classes and the low-level entities that we need to use from the AppExtension module.
-Crypto, Logger and Wireguard® classes are in this module.
+Here you will find the WireGuard® utility classes and the low-level entities that we need to use from the AppExtension module.
+Crypto, Logger and WireGuard® classes are in this module.
 The *Core* module depends on Alamofire and is mostly platform-agnostic.

 ### AppExtension